 – identify new therapeutic targets for MDR tumours

-therapeutic targets will drive the correct selection of new MDR-reversing agents, including both natural products and synthetic chemotherapeutic drugs that are tailored to specific MDR-cell targets
+therapeutic targets drive the correct selection of new MDR-reversing agents, including both natural products and synthetic chemotherapeutic drugs that are tailored to specific MDR-cell targets

 satisfactory pharmacokinetic and toxicological features, as identified by ADMET processes